Follyboy/Midwestern-Interactive-Benchmark-Test/README.md

 <p>This test gave me a refresher on my past experiences with HTML, CSS, and JavaScript.
 The toughest part for me was using PHP because I had little to no experience in that area but had a little knowledge about it.
 Using PHP to create the “Contact Form” made me research a lot on PHP and after my research I can say that this test has improved my knowledge greatly on PHP.
-Other than that, I was good with the rest of the codes because I did a lot of HTML, CSS and JavaScript at my last place of work.
+And also, I noticed that I could not run my PHP code under index.html, so I had to convert it to index.php.
+I ran it using Xampp.
+Other than that, I was good with the rest of the codes because I did a lot of HTML, CSS and
+JavaScript at my last place of work.
 It took me about 7 hours 47 minutes to complete this code test.
 </p>